Jaciara2027/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 After completing the initial Kali Linux configuration, a VirtualBox snapshot.

-The snapshot provided a recovery point that could be used before future cybersecurity exercises.
+The snapshot provided a recovery point that could be used in the futur.

 ------------------------------------------------------------------------